Jdorman1289/Black_Jack/README.md

-# app
+# Black Jack app
-A simple
+A simple card game

 The cards were created/distributed by MrEliptik (www.victormeunier.com)
-thanks to
-thanks to
+Background image by Michael Schwarzenberger from Pixabay